 The word cosmetic has been derived from the Greek word, Kosmetika and the term for make up was Kommotikon.
 The usage of make up by the ancient Greeks is even mentioned in the Homerian epic, Iliad and Odyssey.

 The ancient Greek women were known as well as praised for their beauty.
 As a matter of fact, Greek women often used makeup to accentuate their beauty.
 There is also evidence which points to the fact that ancient Greek women used makeup.

-Like for instance, the paintings on the walls and palaces Fresco in Knossos, the royal city of ancient Greece, the island of Crete which is as old as a 1500BC stand as a testimony to the use of makeup by the ancient Greek women.
+For instance, the paintings on the walls and palace Fresco in Knossos, the royal city of ancient Greece, and the island of Crete which is as old as a 1500BC stand as a testimony to the use of makeup by the ancient Greek women.
 However, since Ancient Greek Makeup was extremely expensive only rich, wealthy women could afford it.

 The ancient Greek idea of beauty comprised of pale skin, gold locks and natural makeup which is pretty much similar to even today’s modern age Greek women.
 Pale skin signified prestige and beauty.

 Hence, in order to lighten the shade of their skin, ancient Greek women used white lead.
 A white wrinkle-free skin could be obtained by applying a paste of white lead dissolved in water.
 This paste would then be applied to the face, neck, shoulders, and arms.